A Self-Supervised, Differentiable Kalman Filter for Uncertainty-Aware Visual-Inertial Odometry: Experiments Results

 \subsection{EuRoC Dataset Results}

 \Cref{tab:euroc_results} reports the average translation RMSE, after \texttt{Sim3} alignment, for various VIO algorithms operating on the EuRoC sequences.
 Similar to other self-supervised methods \cite{almalioglu2019selfvio}, we report the training sequence results.
-We include comparisons with classical systems (ROVIO and VINS-Mono), learning-based systems (Self-VIO), and hybrid systems (the differentiable EKF approach from Li et al. \cite{li2020towards}).
+We include comparisons with classical systems (ROVIO and VINS-Mono), a learning-based system (SelfVIO), and a hybrid system (the differentiable EKF approach from Li et al.\ \cite{li2020towards}).

-Notably, our system is significantly more accurate than the (supervised) hybrid approach from \cite{li2020towards}, but Self-VIO outperforms our system.
-We attribute this result to the adversarial loss in Self-VIO, which led to more accurate depth predictions.
-However, Self-VIO cannot produce metrically scaled predictions, and relies on \texttt{Sim3} alignment to recover scale. \Cref{fig:MH05_traj} visualizes our system's accuracy on \texttt{MH05}.
+Notably, our system is significantly more accurate than the (supervised) hybrid approach from \cite{li2020towards}, but SelfVIO yields better performance overall.
+We tentatively attribute this result to the adversarial loss applied in SelfVIO, which may lead to more accurate depth predictions.
+However, SelfVIO cannot produce metrically scaled predictions and instead relies on \texttt{Sim3} alignment to recover scale. \Cref{fig:MH05_traj} visualizes the accuracy of our system on \texttt{MH05}.